Mixed Quantum-Classical Methods for Polaron Spectral Functions: Models and Methods

 \subsection{The Multi-State Mapping Approach to Surface Hopping}

-In this section, we begin by reviewing the Multi-State Mapping Approach to Surface Hopping (MASH) developed by Runeson \textit{et al.}~\cite{Runeson2023,Runeson2024} We then introduce two distinct ways to employ MASH to compute $A(k,\omega)$.
-While these methods are quite different, we find that they provide identical spectral functions numerically.
+In this section, we begin by reviewing the Multi-State Mapping Approach to Surface Hopping~\cite{Mannouch2023,Runeson2023,Runeson2024,Richardson2025} (MASH), particularly the formalism developed by Runeson \textit{et al.}~\cite{Runeson2023,Runeson2024} We then introduce two distinct ways to employ MASH to compute $A(k,\omega)$.
+Although these methods approach the problem from different angles, we find that they provide identical spectral functions numerically.